Season 9 at Firelight

 Season 9 | 2026

 In 2026, we continue to explore the relationship between performer and audience by creating original theatre in intimate spaces.
+Our projects this year are all about LISTENING.

 All year long we have surprises for you: plays, new works, events, classes, guest artists, readings, and bright ideas for connection.